- Things to Do

 Etched on the front windows of Butchertown Grocery is just an inkling of what is in store for diners – gnocchi, rotisserie, burgers and beignets – but that’s not the whole story.
 The fine dining restaurant, that takes up residence in a historic 1800s building that was the site of a grocery store, offers American cuisine with a twist.
 After dinner, head upstairs to the intimate lounge and performance venue.
 Try one of the strikingly named cocktails such as the Peeping Tom of Butchertown.

-Whet your whistle at hops-lover’s cult following Sergio’s World of Beers with more than 1,000 options or stop by nextdoor at Louis’s the Ton for a hand-crafted cocktail.
+Whet your whistle at hops-lover’s cult following Sergio’s World of Beers with more than 1,000 options.

 Before you discover the attractions of the neighborhood, take in the architecture of the Butchertown Historic District, including St. Joseph Catholic Church built in 1866.
 The Greek Revival and Shot-gun homes on Washington Street and others put the neighborhood on the U.S. National Register of Historic Places.

 Butchertown is home to Bourbon Country’s only brandy distillery, Copper & Kings.
-Take a tour and enjoy a sampling of its spirits in the rooftop tasting room, which boasts gorgeous views of downtown.
+Take a tour and enjoy a sampling of its spirits in the tasting room.

 The Louisville Extreme Park is the place to go for skateboarders.
 It features 40,000 square feet of outdoor, concrete skating surface, as well as a 24- foot full pipe and a wooden vert ramp.